Jennie's net worth: Exploring the BLACKPINK star's earnings, brand deals and more

 What is the net worth of BLACKPINK’s Jennie?

-According to a South China Morning Post report, Jennie’s estimated net worth was USD 10 million as of 2021.
+According to a South China Morning Post report, Jennie’s estimated net worth was USD 10 million (INR 82 crore approx.) as of 2021.
 This figure has surely jumped in recent times considering her successful solo outings, including her chart-topping singles, brand endorsement deals and the most recent drama series The Idol.
-(According to Celebrity Net Worth, Jennie has an estimated net worth of USD 20 million).
+(According to Celebrity Net Worth, Jennie has an estimated net worth of USD 20 million or INR 164 crore approx.).

 Jennie Kim’s successful solo outings